ZachHandley/ZNMI/README.md

 ## Changelog

+- 0.2.40: Tested and revamped the `Query` API to make sure it works, additionally, I updated the main query endpoints to just take an object parameter.
+I initially made them that way so you could just pass the required info, but I realize that at this point it's probably just annoying.
+- 0.2.37: Fix typedefs of `Query` API (some)
+- 0.2.36: Fixed export of `saleByVaultId`
 - 0.2.35: Fixed `package.json` and `tsup.config.ts` to hopefully build it properly so we can reference it
 - 0.2.34: Change `updateSubscription` so it doesn't _need_ an `amount` (for example for pausing)
 - 0.2.33: Add `addSubscriptionToExistingPlan`